jessicamishra98-design/jessica-mishra-react-portfolio/README.md

 ## 📝 License

-This project is proprietary and owned by Amresh Bhuyan.
+This project is proprietary and owned by Jessica Mishra.
 All rights reserved.

 ## 🤝 Contact